Blade (unproduced film): Search for a third director and changing priorities

-In July 2024, Feige confirmed that Marvel intended for Blade to receive an R-rating like the New Line films.
-He said Deadpool & Wolverine was similarly made to receive an R-rating based on the previous Deadpool films.
+In July 2024, Feige confirmed that Marvel intended for Blade to receive an R-rating like the New Line films, similar to how Deadpool & Wolverine was made to receive an R-rating to align with the previous Deadpool films.
 Feige said the studio was committed to making the film right and admitted their frustrations with the development process.
 He had read half of Pearson's new draft and felt positive about it.
 Also that month, Snipes was revealed to have reprised his role as Blade in the multiverse-based Deadpool & Wolverine.
 He did not think a return to the role would have been possible because Marvel Studios was moving ahead with Ali in the role.
 The film includes a meta joke, delivered by Snipes, that states "There's only been one Blade!
 Only ever gonna be one Blade."
 Following its release, Snipes jokingly acknowledged fans who called for Ali's Blade to be canceled and for Snipes's version to be officially integrated with the MCU.
 In August, Disney updated its calendar and reaffirmed Blades November 2025 release.
 Commentators were surprised that it was not removed from that date, but anticipated it would be eventually; Disney removed Blade from its release calendar in October.
 Feige reaffirmed a month later that the film was still in development and Ali's version of the character would appear in the MCU.